Claudia Lee Hae-in

 Claudia Lee Hae-in (Korean: 이해인, born 7 June 1945) is a South Korean Catholic nun, poet, and essayist.
-She has sold almost two million copies of her books of poetry and been regarded as "Korea's next contender for the Nobel Prize in Literature" after the poet Ko Un and novelist Hwang Sok-yong.
+She has sold almost two million copies of her books of poetry and been regarded as "Korea's next contender for the Nobel Prize in Literature."

 Biography

 Lee Hae-in was born on 7 June 1945, in Yanggu County, Gangwon to Catholic parents, Lee Dae-young and Kim Sun-ok.
 Three days after she was born, she was baptized Catholic with the name Velladetta.
 At a very young age, she displayed immense literary talent.
 At the outbreak of the Korean War on 25 June 1950, her father was detained and taken to North Korea and the remaining family were forced to flee to Busan, South Korea.

 After completing her secondary education, she entered religious life in 1964 as an Olivetan Benedictine Sister in Busan.
 She pronounced her first vows in 1968 and perpetual vows in 1976.
 She graduated with a degree in English from the Saint Louis University in Baguio, Philippines.

 From 1992 to 1997, she was appointed as the General-Secretary of her order in Korea.
 She was diagnosed with rectal cancer in 2008, and after receiving medical treatments, has returned to good health.
 In 2015, fake news spread on the internet claiming the nun had died, which she jokingly ignored by saying, "I could forgive the fake news, but I can't go easy on the fake poem."

 She had solid friendship with the poet Park Wan-suh and the Venerable Buddhist monk Beopjeong, whom she both noted as having greatly influenced her in life and works.